- En Español

 Over 120 diﬀerent varieties of quinoa are known, but the most commonly cultivated and commercialized are white (sometimes known as yellow or ivory) quinoa, red quinoa, and black quinoa.
 Quinoa ﬂakes and quinoa ﬂour are increasingly available, usually at health food stores.
 Click here for pictures and descriptions of the diﬀerent forms of quinoa.

+By the second half of the 20th century, quinoa started to become known outside the lands of its origins.
 Today, an amazing range of products are made with quinoa, from breakfast cereals to beverages.
 Quinoa pasta is popular among those following a gluten-free diet, and the grain is a favorite ingredient in granolas, breads, and crackers.
 Home bakers can try “ancient grain” blends or cook with quinoa ﬂakes and ﬂours.
 In the restaurant world, the National Restaurant Association named quinoa as the hottest trend in side dishes in its 2010 “What’s Hot” survey of chefs.
 And the ultimate: we were even served up with quinoa shampoo at a major hotel chain not long ago!

 Health Beneﬁts of Quinoa